Startup: funding from the government

 4. Seed Business AngelsÂ

 Under this scheme, the government acts as a guarantor for business finance.
 Banks and other financiers are more likely to grant a loan if the government acts as a guarantor, at least in part.
-The guarantee provides them with more security, for example if there is a shortage of buildings or machines.
+The guarantee provides them with more security, for example if there are not enough buildings or machines to act as collateral.
 New and technologically innovative businesses can count on favourable terms for startup loans.Â

 Schemes for scale-upsÂ